 - Paprika – Either regular or smoked.

-- Root beer – Or you can use Dr. Pepper or Orange Juice.
+- Root beer – Or you can use Dr Pepper, Orange Juice, and some people will use chicken broth.
 Each one brings a different flavor element.

 - Barbecue Sauce – You can use this homemade barbecue sauce recipe if you like or use something like Sweet Baby Ray’s which is my favorite brand to buy at the store.